TeamHypersomnia/Hypersomnia/README.md

 Open ```Hypersomnia.sln``` file, select **Release** configuration and hit **F7** to build the game.
 **F5** should launch it.

+If, for some reason, some step fails, refer to the latest working Appveyor build and the relevant ```appveyor.yml``` file.

 ## Linux

 Hypersomnia has currently been tested on: